 Weft-Faced Weaving on the Rigid Heddle Loom

 For those who are intrigued with the rhythm and repetition of weaving but not ready to commit to the complexities of the floor loom, the rigid heddle loom offers an accessible place to start learning the warp from the weft and other weaving intricacies.
-Using North House rigid heddle looms, students will learn how choose colors, set up the loom, and weave a textile that will become an heirloom.
-This course will focus on weft faced patterns that appear as decoration in many cultures and can result in traditional or contemporary woolen textile pieces that may be used as a wall hanging or table runner.
+Using North House rigid heddle looms, students will learn how to choose colors, to set up the loom, and to weave a textile that will become an heirloom.
+This course will focus on weft-faced patterns that appear as decoration in many cultures and can result in traditional or contemporary woolen textile pieces that may be used as a wall hanging or table runner.
 No previous weaving experience is necessary.

 You will need the following tools for this class:

 Once registered, students will receive a confirmation email with further class information.
 Please call us if you haven't received it within 24 hours.